• Skip to primary navigation

 Hourly workers clock in and clock out when they are at work.
 They are typically required to clock out when they take a legally mandated lunch break.
 Their employer can’t tell them where to go during that time, and many employees take the opportunity to spend some time away from their workplace and go to get lunch.
 There is nothing wrong with that, but understand that injuries that occur while you are away from your place of employment or off-the-clock are generally not covered by workers’ compensation.

 Georgia doesn’t require employers to cover any injury during a lunch break.
-The worker is off the clock and assumes all personal responsibility for the actions that they take at that time.
+The worker is injured at work off the clock and assumes all personal responsibility for the actions that they take at that time.

 Willful misconduct